mdn/content/files/en-us/web/api/rtcicecandidatepairstats/index.md

 ## Instance properties

 - {{domxref("RTCIceCandidatePairStats.availableIncomingBitrate", "availableIncomingBitrate")}} {{optional_inline}} <!-- Not in BCD but is in spec IDL. -->
-  - : An number representing the available inbound capacity of the network.
+  - : A number representing the available inbound capacity of the network.
     This reports the total number of bits per second available for all of the candidate pair's incoming {{Glossary("RTP")}} streams.
     It does not take into account the size of the Internet Protocol (IP) overhead, nor any other transport layers such as {{Glossary("TCP")}} or {{Glossary("UDP")}}.
 - {{domxref("RTCIceCandidatePairStats.availableOutgoingBitrate", "availableOutgoingBitrate")}} {{optional_inline}}